 It all starts with the money, which reveals where our hearts are.
 Simply stop funding the sickness that is celebrity-driven Christianity.
 In the infamous words of Roberto Duran, “No Mas.”

-It’s time to stop buying books from Crossway, including the Word-neutering ESV, and all the other books that fund this ego-driven celebrity conference tour circuit.
+It’s time to stop buying books from publishers with their word-neutering translations, and all the other books that fund this ego-driven celebrity conference tour circuit.
 Much of the Christian publishing industry is at war with men anyway, as I’ve written about elsewhere in greater detail.
 Instead of funding Ligonier’s next luxury cruise that sponsors teaching about suffering (even Alanis Morissette would find that ironic), invest in your local church where local men are serving faithfully.

 Interestingly enough, Jesus actually had a lot to say about crowds, and most of it reflected His attitude of distrust toward them.
 When the crowds grew, Jesus often immediately doubled down on hard teaching (John 6) or moved on to the next town.
 The same crowd that sang His praise one day was shouting for His execution the next.
 Live by the crowd, die by the crowd.